StreamBit/FOSS-Astro-Heater/README.md

 </details>
 <br>

-# Potential Features and Fixes
+## Potential Features & Fixes

-## WiFi Integration
+- **WiFi Integration:**
-Add WiFi support to view board stats remotely.
+  Enable remote monitoring of board statistics.

-## Support for Ambient Temperature and Humidity Sensors
+- **Ambient Temperature and Humidity Sensors:**
-Add support for additional sensors to display ambient temp and humidity.
-Show calculated dew point so user doesn't have to do the math themself.
+  Support additional sensors to display ambient conditions and calculate dew point.

-## Automatic Mode
+- **Automatic Mode:**
-Use the additional sensors to automatically adjust the target temp based on dew point.
+  Automatically adjust the target temperature based on sensor data.

-## Settings Menu
+- **Settings Menu:**
-Add a settings menu to change defaults, view IP address, toggle wifi, etc.
+  Include a settings menu to adjust defaults, view IP addresses, toggle WiFi, etc.

-## Error Handling
+- **Error Handling:**
   Current code returns an error when the temp probe is not connected or probe is misread.
 In an error state, heater is automatically on.
 Add toggle to adjust default heater state.

-# Troubleshooting
+## Troubleshooting
 Troubleshooting steps to be added as discovered